-- 1. (a) Compute all multiplexer nodes of BDD B. - (b) If there is a true multiplexer node, choose $v{mux}$ as the true multiplexer node with most incoming edges.
-If there are only pseudo multiplexer nodes, choose $v{mux}$ as the pseudo multiplexer node with most incoming edges. - (c) Build the BDD $BDD_c$ for a new intermediate variable c. - (d) Replace $v{mux}$ and the corresponding sub-BDD in B by $BDD_c$ . - (e) A new multiplexer is introduced in the MC.
-If $v{mux}$ is labeled by variable x, the select input of the multiplexer is connected to MC node $mc\map(x)$ .
-If the low son of $v{mux}$ is constant 0 (1), the 0-data-input of the multiplexer is connected to constant 0 (1) node of the MC.
-If the low son is the positive variable y, the 0-data-input of the multiplexer is connected to $mc\map(y)$ and if the low son is the negative variable $\overline{y}$ , the 0-data-input of the multiplexer is connected to a new inverter, which itself is connected to $mc\map(y)$ .
+- 1. (a) Compute all multiplexer nodes of BDD B. - (b) If there is a true multiplexer node, choose v{mux} as the true multiplexer node with most incoming edges3.
+If there are only pseudo multiplexer nodes, choose v{mux} as the pseudo multiplexer node with most incoming edges. - (c) Build the BDD BDD_c for a new intermediate variable c. - (d) Replace v{mux} and the corresponding sub-BDD in B by BDD_c . - (e) A new multiplexer is introduced in the MC.
+If v{mux} is labeled by variable x, the select input of the multiplexer is connected to MC node mc_map(x).
+If the low son of v{mux} is constant 0 (1), the 0-data-input of the multiplexer is connected to constant 0 (1) node of the MC.
+If the low son is the positive variable y, the 0-data-input of the multiplexer is connected to mc_map(y) and if the low son is the negative variable ȳ, the 0-data-input of the multiplexer is connected to a new inverter, which itself is connected to mc_map(y).
 The 1-data-input is assigned in the same way. - 2.
 Optimize the resulting BDD B by variable reordering. - 3.
 Repeat steps 1 and 2 until the BDD consists only of one variable node.

 Note that reordering can cause a change of the variable label of the next multiplexer node to be replaced.
 (Experiments using our algorithm for MC optimization show that this happens indeed.)
 In each step of the algorithm the initial Boolean function f is represented by two parts: a BDD part and a MC part.
 Of course, we may interpret the BDD part as an MC.
-If we connect the selectinputs of the multiplexers for BDD nodes labeled by variable x to $mc\map(x)$ , then we obtain an MC for f.
+If we connect the select-inputs of the multiplexers for BDD nodes labeled by variable x to $mc_map(x)$, then we obtain an MC for f.

 The MC size achieved so far can be determined by the size of the already constructed MC part and the size of the remaining BDD.
+Optimizing the size of the remaining BDD corresponds to optimizing this preliminary size.